-We’re delighted to share that we’ve officially submitted our application for this year’s Big Give Christmas Challenge 2025.
-This campaign will once again focus on providing vital mental health support to survivors of the 1994 genocide in Rwanda through our long-standing counselling programme.
+We’re delighted to share that we’re taking part in this year’s Big Give Christmas Challenge 2025.
+Our campaign will once again focus on providing vital mental health support to survivors of the 1994 genocide in Rwanda through our long-standing counselling programme.

 After the counsellors listened to me and helped me, I felt relieved of the heavy burden I was carrying… In the group, I found friends, like siblings, who visit me and support me.
 I feel like I’ve gained a wonderful family because we share so much together.